 Why do I need zinc?

 Zinc may come last in any alphabetical listing of nutrients, but it's one mineral that your body absolutely can't do without.
 It plays a key role in your immune system and wound healing.
 It's also important for fertility and growth.
 Severe cases of zinc deficiency can cause hair loss, impotence, and skin lesions, among other things.
 Fortunately, most people get plenty of zinc in their everyday lives.
-There has been some hope that taking extra zinc in a spray or a lozenge could reduce the severity and length of a cold, but it's no sure thing.
-(The National Institutes of Health calls the evidence for zinc as a cold remedy "inconclusive.")
+Many people swear by taking extra zinc in a spray or a lozenge when they feel a cold coming on.
+In fact, A meta-analysis published in the Journal of Family Practice found that "taking zinc soon after the onset of symptoms of the common cold significantly reduces both the duration and severity of symptoms."

 How much should I be getting?